 - a.
 The Volleyball is still considered 'live' if it hits the net off a serve and goes over the net. - b.
 A set must be won by 2 points.
-First and second set shall be won by the team that has scored 25 points first and is at least 2 points ahead.
-The third set is won by the team that has scored 25 points first and is at least 2 points ahead.
-The third set may be played even if the outcome has already been decided.
+First and second sets shall be won by the team that has scored 25 points first and is at least 2 points ahead (no cap).
+The third set is won by the team that has scored 15 points first and is at least 2 points ahead.
+The third set may be played even if the outcome has already been decided in season play only.